 For Starbucks lovers, it just doesn't feel like the festive season without the chain's iconic holiday red cups.
 Over the past 20 years, many have come to look forward to the release of the cups nearly as much as they look forward to the season itself, and with the cups' festive designs, we can understand why.
 To mark the 20th year of Starbucks' holiday red cups, the coffee company tracked down all of the versions it has ever released and set them out for all to see at its Give Good Share event yesterday.
 For the first time, the chain also shared photos of every single cup that has been available over the past two decades.

-While at Starbucks Give Good Share event yesterday, which celebrated this year's cup's message of helping others this holiday season, we found out that it was actually quite a challenge to track down the very first holiday cup.
+While at Starbucks' Give Good Share event yesterday, which celebrated this year's cup's message of helping others this festive season, we found out that it was actually quite a challenge to track down the very first holiday red cup.
 According to Starbucks, "Few were saved, and electronic design files were lost in an earthquake in 2001.
 Even an Internet search is unyielding, with the cups having made their arrival long before the first selfie."
 Thankfully, though, designer Sandy Nelson, a former Starbucks employee who designed the OG cup, had saved a few of them.
 Now, they're practically relics.

 As all Starbucks fans know, that red and the designs it has been featured in have evolved and changed every year since.
-Finally, though, for the very first time, we can actually look back at all of the holiday cups in one place.
-We can remember some of our favorites, and perhaps admire some we never had a chance to drink from.
+Finally, though, for the very first time, we can actually look back at all of the holiday red cups in one place.
+We can remember some of our favourites, and perhaps admire some we never had a chance to drink from.
 Take a look: